dumptherain/linux_scripts/README.md

 ### exrtomp4
 Takes an .exr sequence in ACEScg color space in the current directory and converts it into an .mp4 with sRGB color space.
-This command defaults to 24 fps at 1920x1080.
+This command defaults to 24 fps at the resolution of the images provided.
 The following flags can be used atm:
 -fps
 -res